HPCurtis/BE_sentiment_analysis/README.md

    - word_cloud.png

 # Data Scraping
 The first step of the project was to scrape the data from tripadvisor.
-To do this I used a service called [scrapeHero Cloud](https://cloud.scrapehero.com/crawlers) to scrape the reviews from Bachata exchanges associated tripadvisor page [see](https://www.tripadvisor.co.uk/Attraction_Review-g186338-d26663269-Reviews-Bachata_Exchange-London_England.html).
+To do this I used a service called [scrapeHero Cloud](https://cloud.scrapehero.com/crawlers) to scrape the reviews from Bachata exchanges' associated TripAdvisor page [see](https://www.tripadvisor.co.uk/Attraction_Review-g186338-d26663269-Reviews-Bachata_Exchange-London_England.html).

 ## Numerical reviews assessment

 1. 161 reviews at time of analysis were availible and scraped from TripAdvisor.
 2. The average length of a review was 71 words long.

+## Star ratings
 ![starbar](vis/starbar.png)

-Fig 1: Barplot showing the distribution of rarings with their associated count for the BAchata Exchange tripadvisor reviews.
+Fig 1: Barplot showing the distribution of rarings with their associated count for the Bachata Exchange tripadvisor reviews.

 # NLP analyses